 9. Butterfly 401- Best Skill Upgrading Ping Pong Paddle

-A very few ping pong paddles can be as effective as Butterfly 401 racket for the beginners to upgrade their skill.
+A very few ping pong paddles can be as effective as Butterfly 401 racket for beginners to upgrade their skills.
 The rating of eight in both controlling and spin made Butterfly extraordinary, along with its lower middle range price.

 - Standard red and black 2.1mm rubber.

 - Its blade made of 5 – plywood, which makes for a very lightweight paddle.

 - It has the traditional Shakehand style handle with a flared grip and a 2.1mm thick sponge.

 - Its performance ratings are given as; speed – 8/10, spin – 8/10, control – 8.5/10

 - The tackiness of the rubber helps generate spin.

 - It is especially suited to intermediate players as it offers the right balance of speed, turn, and control.

 - It also comes with a paddle case to encourage durability.